Stockflare/blog/_posts/2014-07-03-quotes-buffetts-investor-rules.markdown

 image: /img/quote-buffett-rules.jpg
 ---

-From the Sage of Omaha
+From the Sage of Omaha.

-Rule One: Never Lose Money
+Rule One: Never Lose Money.
-Rule Two: Don't Forget Rule One
+Rule Two: Don't Forget Rule One.

 Do you have a favourite quote from a famous investor or stock market pundit?
 We'd love to hear it.